 1 Great Place to Stay in La Paz: Paraiso del Mar

 If you love the sea but can’t stand crowded beaches, pay close attention to this photo.
 The only five people you’ll see in it are members of my family (two are out in the water).
-Located out on the “tombolo” of La Paz Bay, the Paraiso del Mar condominiums are best reached by water taxi–which is as fun to ride on as it is easy to catch (every 30 minutes in low season and 15 in high season).
+Located out on the “tombolo” of La Paz Bay, the Paraiso del Mar condominiums are best reached by water taxi.
+Not to worry, it’s as fun to ride on as it is easy to catch (every 30 minutes in low season and 15 in high season).
 Guests and residents of Paraiso del Mar get complimentary water taxi service on “El Trolle” and use of the HOA’s kayaks and stand-up paddle boards, which you can launch right from the beach.

-Oh, and do keep an eye out on that water, as dolphin sightings are quite common (I even got to paddle board with a pair!).
-On our last morning, I spotted one from my place at the breakfast table, then we rushed out to the balcony and counted seven dolphins!
+Oh, and do keep an eye out on that water, as dolphin sightings are quite common.
+Better yet, I even got to paddle board with a pair!
+On our last morning, I spotted a dolphin from my place at the breakfast table.
+However, when we rushed out to the balcony we counted seven dolphins!

-Tip: For a $30 fee, you can have groceries there to meet you at your condo when you arrive, and for $10 US you can rent a basic Mexican cell phone for your stay.
+Tip: For a $30 fee, you can have groceries there to meet you at your condo when you arrive.
+And for $10 US you can rent a basic Mexican cell phone for your stay.
 WORTH IT!
-We had the condo stocked with three 11-liter jugs of water and most of our groceries for 6 people for the week, and the total bill including the delivery charge and cell phone fee was $124 US.
+We had the condo stocked with three 11-liter jugs of water and most of our groceries for 6 people for the week.
+The total bill including the delivery charge and cell phone fee was $124 US.

 1 Great Place to Eat in La Paz: Restaurant Cuquita